hammingweight/fim_sidecar/README.md

 ```

 ### Checking file integrity as a liveness check
 By default, Kubernetes polls containers for their liveness every 5 seconds.
-The `fim` container is configured to invoke the [`healthz`](./containers/fim/healthz)
+The `fim` container's liveness probe runs the [`healthz`](./containers/fim/healthz)
 script.
-This is a very simple script that takes a file name and an MD5 hash value as arguments and checks that the file contents has the expected hash.
+Thie script takes a file name and an MD5 hash value as arguments and checks that the file contents has the expected hash.
 If the hashes don't match, the script (with a certain amount of hackery) determines all the processes running in the monitored container and issues a
 `SIGKILL` to all the processes.
 Killing all the processes in that way crashes the container and Kubernetes restarts a new instance of the container.

 Two observations:
-* The `healthz` integrity test is minimal we should be checking entire directories not just a single file.
+* The `healthz` integrity test is minimal; we should be checking entire directories not just a single file.
 Running `AIDE` in the `fim` container would be better than performing a simple hash of only one file.
 * While we invoke the integrity test as a liveness check, we could run our integrity testing in a loop in the `fim` container's main process.

 ## Getting this Code Production-ready
-There are at least three improvements that should be made if you want to run file integrity monitoring from a sidecar:
+There are at least three improvements that should be made to run file integrity monitoring from a sidecar:
-* Use proper intrusion detection software like AIDE rather than hacking some MD5 integrity checking together
+* Use proper intrusion detection software like AIDE or [Tripewire](https://tripwire.com) rather than hacking some MD5 integrity checking together
 * Run the `fim` container with the minimum privileges needed
 * Provide a dynamic admission controller to create the pod definitions for the monitored container.
 See the next subsection.